SlackinJack/localai-chat/README.md

 Very barebones & basic front-end for LocalAI written in Python3

+*Please Note:
+This was created explicitly for specific personal tasks that I myself am too lazy to do.
+As such, it should only be treated as a patch-job/passion project.
+It will only be updated according to my needs, or adjusted to the environment I am using this in.
+Goals are only "nice to haves".*

 ## Current features (may change at any point):
 - Paste weblinks into the prompt and interact with just about any website that has text.
 - Read PDFs, DOCX, PPTX, or other files (as raw text), and prompt on the content.